ucldc/rikolti/record_indexer/README.md

 Our `record_indexer` component is designed to remove any fields that are not in our index template.
 The `record_indexer` indexes records by collection into indicies identified by aliases.

-## Configuring the Record Indexer - AWS and Docker Options
+## Configuring the Record Indexer

 The Record Indexer indexes records by hitting the configured `OPENSEARCH_ENDPOINT` - the API endpoint for an opensearch instance.

+Rikolti requires that all requests made to the OpenSearch API via Airflow be pooled in order to throttle concurrent reindexing requests.
+All Airflow tasks making requests to the OpenSearch index have `pool="rikolti_opensearch_pool"`.
+These tasks will not run in your Airflow instance until you create the pool using the Airflow UI, by navigating to Admin > Pools, then creating a new pool called `rikolti_opensearch_pool` with at least 1 Slot.

-Rikolti supports authenticating against an AWS hosted OpenSearch endpoint (via IAM permissioning and/or `AWS_*` environment variables) or using basic auth against a dev OpenSearch Docker container
+Rikolti supports authenticating against an AWS hosted OpenSearch endpoint (via IAM permissioning and/or `AWS_*` environment variables) or using basic auth against a dev OpenSearch Docker container.

 ### AWS Hosted OpenSearch
 If you're trying to set up the record_indexer to communicate with an AWS hosted OpenSearch instance, set the `OPENSEARCH_ENDPOINT` to the AWS-provided endpoint.
 Make sure your machine or your AWS account has access, and, if relevant, set the following environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, `AWS_REGION`.